lucstu/Basket/README.md

 # Basket

-This proof of concept project represents a low less betting implementation of a smart contract using PoolTogether's Prize Pools.
+This proof of concept project represents a low loss betting implementation of a smart contract using PoolTogether's Prize Pools.

 ## Testing